5 High-Protein Mediterranean Recipes for Under $1 a Serving

 3. "Ful Medames" (Fava Bean Stew)

-Ful Medames is one of the oldest documented dishes in the Mediterranean.
+Ful Medames is one of the oldest documented dishes in the Med.
 It has been eaten in Egypt for thousands of years and is still a breakfast staple across the Eastern Mediterranean.

-It is traditionally cooked in large clay pots, based on slow-simmered fava beans mixed with lemon, garlic, cumin, and olive oil.
+It is traditionally cooked in large clay pots, containing slow-simmered fava beans mixed with lemon, garlic, cumin, and olive oil.

-Fava beans are one of the highest-protein legumes, making it a perfect Mediterranean diet recipe for strength, satiety, and digestion.
+Fava beans (or broad beans) are one of the highest-protein legumes.
 With beans costing pennies, and the remaining ingredients just basic flavourings, it is one of the most cost-effective high-protein meals around.

 Ingredients